Salary by region

 Trends around ESG will also impact which fund accountancy skills employers will be looking for in the future.
 Ethics have always been an important part of fund accountancy, so it’s natural that businesses will be looking to them for guidance on ethical supply chains, sustainability and corporate governance.

-Employers are also more likely to make job offers to Fund Accountants with operations and technical skills, who are better suited to working alongside RPA workflow systems.
+Employers are also more likely to make job offers and hire fund accountants with operations and technical skills, who are better suited to working alongside RPA workflow systems.
 Last year, 40% of businesses stated that these were skills they most values in finance professionals.

 To find new job opportunities in hedge fund accounting, an ACCA qualification in hedge funds is extremely helpful, as are advanced Excel skills and a good knowledge of the hedge fund market.
 CPA’s are the most likely to find good job prospects in hedge funds.

-At an entry level, Fund Accountants can hope to earn an average midpoint salary of £53,500, which can increase to £58,000 with experience in the role.
-For professionals with deep knowledge and many years of experience, £64,000 is the UK average salary offered.
+At an entry level, fund accountants can hope to earn an average midpoint salary of £52,750, which can increase to £56,000 with experience in the role.

 The best job offers are being made to fund accountants who have experience with audit, risk and compliance, as well as those who can effectively use digital skills to gain deeper insights from sophisticated data tools.